 What Causes a Bad Candidate Experience?

-This is the second of two articles that explores why candidate experience and candidate engagement are so crucial for recruitment agencies, what makes for a bad candidate experience, and how agencies can turn the tide and deliver a great candidate experience that drives business results.
+This is the second of two articles that explores why candidate experience and candidate engagement are so crucial for staffing and recruiting firms, what makes for a bad candidate experience, and how firms can turn the tide and deliver a great candidate experience that drives business results.
 Read part one.

 A bad candidate experience is bad for business.
 It’s also, at a human level, bad form and disrespectful of the person looking for employment.
 With candidates increasingly commenting on sites like Glassdoor, cutting corners with candidate experience can result in decreased referrals and social media problems that impact the recruiter and employer.
-And given that increasing profitability and driving revenue top recruitment companys’ priorities lists this year—amidst an ongoing talent shortage—it’s no wonder why leading agencies are making some serious commitments to create great candidate experiences and engage candidates even better moving forward.
+And given that increasing profitability and driving revenue top staffing firms’ priorities lists this year—amidst an ongoing talent shortage—it’s no wonder why leading firms are making some serious commitments to create great candidate experiences and engage candidates even better moving forward.

 Given the ongoing talent shortage, it’s no surprise that candidates have become more demanding.
 But objectively, what they want isn’t unreasonable.